 FREE.
 Child Saving Account (CSA) to help you and your family save for college.

-The OpportunityLA program will begin Spring 2021 at a select number of schools.
-The program will be available to all LAUSD first-graders in fall 2021.
+The OpportunityLA program launched it’s first cohort in Spring 2021 at a select number of schools.
+The program will be available to all LAUSD first-graders in Spring 2022 .

 About Opportunity L.A.